What are the challenges with reentry?

 What type of candidate do we look for?

-We're looking for self-motivated ex-felons that want a legitimate second chance and are willing to put in the time and effort to get there.
+We're looking for self-motivated formerly incarcerated people that want a legitimate second chance and are willing to put in the time and effort to get there.
 That's right.
 If you have a felony, you're the right person for us.
 How many times have you heard that in your life?
 We don't babysit.
 We don't put up with dishonesty.
 To join, it's simple.
 Be open, honest, and transparent with us.
 Show up on time, every time.
 Put in 100%.